Free for day-to-day banking transactions1

 An overdraft allows you to borrow using your current account and is intended for short term borrowing.
 An arranged overdraft is an agreement allowing you to borrow money when you have no money left in your account.

-If we allow you to borrow money when you have no money left in your account (or we allow you to go past your arranged overdraft limit) this will create an unarranged overdraft on your account which may give rise to higher interest or other charges.
+If we allow you to borrow money when you have no money left in your account (or we allow you to go past your arranged overdraft limit) this will create an unarranged overdraft on your account.
 Alternatively, we may refuse to allow payments to be made from your account.
 Please see our unarranged overdraft section for full details.

 Before applying for an overdraft you can find out how likely you are to be approved by using our overdraft eligibility tool and you can use our overdraft cost calculator to work out how much overdraft interest you will pay.